The Normal Heart: 2000s

 The Broadway premiere of The Normal Heart began on April 19, 2011, for a limited 12-week engagement at the Golden Theatre.
 This production used elements employed in a staged reading, directed by Joel Grey, held in October 2010.
 The cast featured Joe Mantello as Ned, Ellen Barkin (making her Broadway debut) as Dr. Brookner, John Benjamin Hickey as Felix, Lee Pace as Bruce Niles, and Jim Parsons as Tommy Boatwright (both Pace and Parsons made their Broadway debuts).
 Joel Grey made his Broadway directing debut; George C. Wolfe was supervising director.
 The production supported several "nonprofit organizations, including The Actors Fund and Friends In Deed."

 In the 2011 Broadway revival, when the actors weren't in the scene they would stand along the walls of the set and watch from the shadows the scene being performed.
 Towards the end of the play when Felix dies, he leaves Ned alone on center stage and steps back to where the other actors are, along the shadowy walls of the set.
 This Broadway production also echoed the original idea to have the white-washed walls covered with facts and figures.
 During the finale of this production, names of those affected by the AIDS Epidemic were gradually projected onto the walls until the set was completely covered in names, marking the end of the play.

 A production at Washington, D.C.'s, Arena Stage was scheduled to run from June 8 to July 29, 2012.

 A production produced by Studio 180 Theatre at Buddies in Bad Times theatre in Toronto, Ontario, in 2011 and 2012 starred Jonathan Wilson as Ned Weeks and John Bourgeois as Ben.

-In May 2021, The One Archives Foundation presented a historic virtual reading of "The Normal Heart" reaching audiences across the United States and in 19 countries across the globe.
+In May 2021, the One Institute presented a historic virtual reading of "The Normal Heart" reaching audiences across the United States and in 19 countries across the globe.
 The virtual presentation marked the first time the play featured a cast that is predominately BIPOC and LGBTQ.
 Directed by Emmy Award winner Paris Barclay, cast members of the production included Sterling K. Brown, Laverne Cox, Jeremy Pope, Vincent Rodriguez III, Guillermo Díaz, Jake Borelli, Ryan O’Connell, Daniel Newman, Jay Hayden and Danielle Savre.
 An encore presentation of the reading streamed worldwide in December 2021 in honor of World AIDS Day.